atlonaeng/OCS-900N/README.md

 # AT-OCS-900N
-Files and resources for AT-OCS-900N development.
+Files and resources for the Atlona AT-OCS-900N.

 # Velocity Variables